Top Financial Help and Resources for Cancer Patients

 Fundraising can help provide financial aid for cancer patients

-When you’re fighting cancer, it helps to have a robust support system from friends and family.
+When you’re fighting cancer it helps to have a robust support system and advocacy network from friends and family.
 If your friends and family are looking for ways they can support you, consider crowdfunding.
-There are many excellent organizations that help cancer patients financially by providing an easy way to start an online fundraiser.
+There are many excellent organizations that can help financially by providing an easy way to start an online fundraiser, whether you are a cancer patient in active treatment, on the road to recovery or a cancer survivor dealing with ongoing medical costs or home care.

 Cancer fundraising resources